Review: North Kingstown Golf Course

 The approach at 9 with the clubhouse in the background

-The back 9 is only a par 34, but offers more opportunities for blow-up holes.
-The 10th is not one of these holes as a medium-length downhill par 3.
-Outside of three greenside bunkers, this hole is fairly simple, with the hardest part choosing the right club.
+The back 9 is only a par 34, but is the tougher side, with some very difficult holes in the closing stretch.
+The 174 yard 10th is not one of these holes as a medium-length downhill par 3.
+Outside of three greenside bunkers, this hole is fairly simple as long as you can control your distance.

 The downhill par 3 10th

-The 11th hole is a mammoth par 5.
-At just over 550 yards from the White Tees, this straightaway par 5 requires three accurate shots.
-There is dense forest on the left side along the entire way and groups of trees along the right side.
-On your lay-up shot, the fairway slopes hard left-to-right and pushes many good shots into the rough.
+At 565 yards, the 11th hole is a mammoth par 5 and the longest hole on the course.
+Usually a three-shotter, this straightaway hole features dense forest down the left side the entire way and groups of trees down the right.
+On your lay-up, the fairway slopes hard left-to-right and pushes many good shots into the rough.
+This green slopes heavily back-to-front with bunkers on either side.
 Par is always a solid score here.

 The long par 5 11th